irisk/Coursera-GettingCleaningData/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
-tGravityAcc-XYZ
-tBodyAccJerk-XYZ
-tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
-tBodyAccMag
-tGravityAccMag
-tBodyAccJerkMag
-tBodyGyroMag
-tBodyGyroJerkMag
-fBodyAcc-XYZ
-fBodyAccJerk-XYZ
-fBodyGyro-XYZ
-fBodyAccMag
-fBodyAccJerkMag
-fBodyGyroMag
-fBodyGyroJerkMag

 The set of variables that were estimated from these signals, and that we used for this analysis, are:

-mean(): Mean value
+ - mean(): Mean value
-std(): Standard deviation
+ - std(): Standard deviation

+ See below for a complete overview of features that were included in this analysis

 ##Creating the tidy datafile